bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 }
 ```

-please remember change the `Datasource Name` to `trino-prod` when you create the production datasource.
+please remember to change the `Datasource Name` to `trino-prod` when you create the production datasource.

 ![create-datasource](./gif/create-datasource.gif)